2020-07-07

 This means there is no way to sneak into the palace without being seen.
 I'm going to have to enter through the front door.
 Of course the guards won't prevent me, and I would have no difficulties getting to Ulfric's bedroom which, as you know, is right next to Yrsarald's, but I won't be able to deny having been in the palace.
 I guess I'll just have to confront Yrsarald with a fait accompli and put our love to the test.
 If he'll hate me after that, then so be it.
 I'm sure I'll be able to find a good man back home in High Rock.

-Downcast in more than one way, I return home and go to sleep.
+Downcast in more than one way, I return to my house and go to sleep.

 next awakening